Nathanael Greene Chapter NSDAR

 Chapter members wrote their family histories and donated copies to various libraries

-Donated a quilt and 1818 sampler the NSDAR Museum
+Donated a quilt and 1818 sampler to the NSDAR Museum

 Remembering that Promotion of Education is one of our Society's Goals: